Nelson Lakes National Park: Geography

-To the west of the park lies the Victoria Forest Park and to the south lies the Lewis Pass Scenic Reserve and the St James Conservation Area.
+To the west of the park lies the Victoria Forest Park, and to the south lies the Lewis Pass Scenic Reserve and the St James Conservation Area.
 Northeast of the park is the Mount Richmond Forest Park.

 The park is a popular area for camping, tramping and fishing.
 In 1959, The first park ranger was appointed in 1959.
 George Lyon, in this role, spent much of the 1960s building huts and making improvements to the tracks.

-The park is administered by the Department of Conservation who operate a visitors centre in Saint Arnaud that provides up to date and reliable information on all aspects of the National Park.
+The park is administered by the Department of Conservation, which operates a visitor centre in Saint Arnaud that provides up-to-date and reliable information on all aspects of the National Park.

-Access to the park
+Ecology

+A wide variety of ecosystems exist within the park, in turn supporting many bird, amphibian and insect communities.
+Landscapes range from alpine scree to wetlands, tussocklands and upland mountain beech forests.
+Forests of mountain, red, and silver beech provide habitat for threatened kākā and kākāriki.
+However, birds and insects that relied on the honeydew production of the park's beech forests have been severely negatively impacted by invasive wasps.

+Flora

+Nelson Lakes National Park is notable for its diversity of alpine flora.
+The park has few rare species of vegetation, with four currently listed as either threatened (consisting of three species of beech mistletoe) or endangered (Pittosporum patulum).